 Banner by miss_morrygan

-Characters: Chloe Sullivan, Oliver Queen, Lois Lane, Clark Kent
+Characters: Chloe Sullivan, Oliver Queen, Lois Lane, Clark Kent, and several original characters

 Disclaimer: I own nothing!

 Dedicated to chloesilvers Happy Birthday Hun!
 I hope you had a great day!

 A/N This is by far my favorite chapter so far, I hope y'all enjoy it!